dennmartko/DeepSPIRE/README.md

 ## ♻️ Reproducing results

+To reproduce the results we provide the data needed that allows one to generate their own datasets, apply our trained model, and evaluate the performance using our evaluation scripts.
+These evaluation scripts will produce plots similar to those shown in the paper.
+However, due to random seeding results may slightly differ.
+We tried our best to fix the seeds and describe the environment in which we have performed our work.

+In the sections below, we will highlight all the steps we have taken to come to our main results and conclusions in the paper.
+We will highlight where the provided data can be used instead which skips a lot of unnecessary steps when trying to reproduce our results.
+Nevertheless, please read all the steps to gain a good understanding of the workflow.
+With the provided data, one can start at step (6) in the Data Preparation section below.

 ### 1. 📂 Data Preparation
 1. Download the pySIDES Uchuu dataset from https://data.lam.fr/sides/search/dataset.
 We used all catalogs upto and including tile_6_8.
 2. Use pySIDES to generate simulated catalogs containing Herschel 250, 350 and 500 μm and Spitzer MIPS 24 μm fluxes as well as the source coordinates.
 Follow the instructions in the pySIDES documentation: https://gitlab.lam.fr/mbethermin/sides-public-release.
-3. Download the SHARK lightcone catalogs (Private communication with A. Lagos).
-One can also train with only the Uchuu dataset from pySIDES.
+3. Download the SHARK lightcone catalogs (Private communication with Claudia Lagos).
+One can also train with only the Uchuu dataset from pySIDES, although results may differ more.
 4. Run the script ``process_simulated_catalogs.py`` in the ``scripts/preprocess/`` folder to process the SIDES and/or SHARK catalogs into 2 deg² subcatalogs including only the necessary columns.
 Modify the output directory in the script as needed.
 This script will create processed catalogs in the specified output directory with an iterator for the suffix, i.e. SHARK_1.

 Note: This is one of the few functions where some paths are still hardcoded.
 The filepath in load_catalog() function and the paths for the SHARK catalogs in load_shark_catalog() function need to be set according to your directory structure. output_dir in the main function also needs to be set.